 Summer Program Finder is a database of pre-college summer courses and programs available for high school students.
 Opportunities include work, volunteer projects, study abroad options, and both credit and non-credit options for courses.

 Register for the SAT The SAT is offered 6 times throughout the school year.
 GWA is a registered testing site (test center number: 54410).
 It is common for students to take the test more than once.
 It is recommended that 11th grade students take the SAT in the spring and 12th graders again in the fall semester.

 Register for the ACT The ACT is another standardized test commonly used for admission to numerous US universities.
 Universities often use test scores to determine eligibility for admission and merit-based scholarships.

 Register for the IELTS The International English Language Testing System (IELTS) is an English-language proficiency test required for admission by many schools in the UK.
 It is also used for immigration and student visa applications.
 The IELTS is offered at the British Council in Rabat.

 Register for the TOEFL Test of English as a Foreign Language (TOEFL) is an English proficiency test for non-native English speakers.
 Most U.S. universities require that international applicants take the TOEFL.
 Students may take the TOEFL at the AMIDEAST testing center.

 Khan Academy a free test prep and tutoring resource for students, teachers, and parents which focuses on test preparation and study habits.
 Khan Academy is commonly used as an additional supplement to classroom instruction and tutoring.

 PrepScholar is a popular study tool for the SAT and ACT.
 It backs up it’s expensive sticker price with a money-back guarantee to raise student scores by +160 points.

 Where are we?

-The Upper School Counselor and Guidance Counselor Offices are located in the Upper School Administrative Offices.
+The Upper School Counselors offices are located in the Upper School Administrative Offices.
 The offices are open daily from 08:00 to 16:00.